Nerian/Nerian.github.io/_posts/2011-10-19-mendicant-university.md

   bio: 'Founder'
   image: avatar.png

-excerpt: "During the month of September I have been learning.
-Learning in the most pure, distilled and effective way: By doing."
+excerpt: "The most valuable course I ever took was the month I spend in Gregory Brown's Mendicant University learning how to master ruby Development."
 ---

 During the month of September I have been learning.
 Learning in the most pure, distilled and effective way: By doing.